kepler296e/math-lab/README.md

 [Julia set complete code](fractals.py)

 ### Digit Distribution in Irrational Numbers
 Have you ever wondered how the digits of irrational numbers are distributed?
-Me neither, but when we dive into the realm of infinity, every digit appears to show up an equal number of times!
+Me neither, but apparently each digit appears the same amount of times!
+The following plots show how the difference between digit frecuencies converges to 0 as the number of decimals increases.
+This is just an empirical observation, I don't know if it's true for all irrational numbers.

 <img src="images/diffs.png" width=50% height=50%>
 <img src="images/pcount.png" width=50% height=50%>

-First 1M digits of pi.
+#### First 1 million digits of $\pi$

 <img src="images/pi.png">